TesterGithub14/TesterGithub14/README.md

 Here are some ideas to make you understand a few things about me:

-- 🔭 I’m currently working on two projects: PHP, MySQL and Node.js, MongoDB
+- 🔭 I’m currently working on three projects: 1/Computer workshop website using PHP, MySQL.
+2/Clock shop website React.js, Node.js, MongoDB.
+3/Java Game
-- 🌱 I’m currently learning: JavaScript
+- 🌱 I’m currently learning: JavaScript, Java, Node.js
 - 👯 I’m looking to collaborate on: JavaScript
-- 🤔 I’m looking for help with: Finding internship
+- 🤔 I’m looking for help with: Internship - Web Developer
 - 💬 Ask me about Anything
 - 📫 How to reach me: Email: imagineworld14@gmail.com / Phone: 0364108660 / FB: Tester Nnt
 - 😄 Pronouns: He/him